Llennpie/Saturn/README.md

 ```

 - For advanced compilation instructions, please refer to the [Wiki](https://github.com/Llennpie/Saturn/wiki).
-- Also join the [Discord](https://discord.gg/rGqREG2kYv) for news, model releases, support and more!
+- Also join Llennpie's [Discord](https://discord.gg/rGqREG2kYv) for news, model releases, support and more!

 ---